Programme

 Frugal innovation - small changes big impact

-Surgical innovation Global and humanitarian surgery Presentation
+Global and humanitarian surgery Surgical innovation Presentation

 Often the solution is simple.
 Low cost innovations can save lives at home and overseas.
 In this session we will showcase the impact of frugal innovation.